raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 ### 7. Private RDS MySQL Deployment

-Deployed an Amazon RDS MySQL database named `staging-mysql-db`.
+I deployed an Amazon RDS MySQL instance named `staging-mysql-db` as the backend database for the environment.

+Rather than running MySQL directly on another public-facing EC2 instance, RDS was used as a managed database service.
+The database was placed inside the private DB subnet group and configured without public accessibility.

 | Setting | Configuration |
 |---|---|